areanddee/SWE-SPDP/README.md

 ------------------------------------------------------------------------------------------------------------------

-Radial Basis Functions with Finite Differencing for Shallow Water Equations

-Last update: Richelle Streater, September 7, 2018
+Radial Basis Functions with Finite Differencing for Shallow Water Equations Created as "GEN3" by: Richelle Streater, September 7, 2018 Most recently updated by: Richard Loft, AreandDee LLC, October 25, 2022

 ------------------------------------------------------------------------------------------------------------------

 Getting started

 Once all folders are on device, navigate to top directory: SWE-SPDP/

+CREATE SYMBOLIC LINK TO INITIAL FILES:
+>>> ln -s <path to input files> ./input_files

+We suggest you run the serial tests first to familiarize yourself:

 Serial/Gnu on personal device (generic gcc compile):
 Compile with the following command: . ./compile_default.sh